 We want to find and encourage the best new and upcoming creative comedy talent.
 For this Production contest, we're looking for those who make content.
-If you're a producer, cinematographer, editor, director, podcast creator or fill a similar behind-the-scenes role we'd like you to submit your best work to us - published no earlier than 2019 - for the consideration of our esteemed judging panel.
+If you're a producer, cinematographer, editor, director, podcast creator or fill a similar behind-the-scenes role we'd like you to submit your best work to us - published since 1st January 2020 - for the consideration of our esteemed judging panel.

-Best of all, the selected winner of the main BCG Pro contest (for those on the full BCG Pro package) will be offered an exciting mentoring and work experience opportunity with Objective Fiction.
-One of the UK's leading production companies, their output includes great sitcoms like GameFace, Witless, Year Of The Rabbit and Peep Show.
+Best of all, we hope to offer the selected winner of the main BCG Pro contest (for those on the full BCG Pro package) an exciting mentoring and work experience opportunity.

-Andrew Chaplin.
-Now in high demand, director Andrew's recent credits include GameFace, Witless, Mister Winner and Alma's Not Normal.
+Andrew Chaplin: Now in high demand, director Andrew Chaplin's recent credits include GameFace, Witless, Mister Winner and Alma's Not Normal.
+Stories with a heart that don't take themselves too seriously are what he loves bringing to the screen.

-Lucy Lumsden.
-Previously head of comedy at both Sky and the BBC, Lucy now heads her own independent production company, Yellow Door.
+Lucy Lumsden: Previously head of comedy at both Sky and the BBC, Lucy now heads her own independent production company, Yellow Door.
+Her recent shows include The Cockfields, Orson Welles In Norwich and Hendrix & Handel.

 We want video and audio submissions: short films, sketches, or a podcast or audio clip.
 As we're looking to shine a light on up-and-coming talent, this competition is for content made independently rather than for a distributor/broadcaster like the BBC, nor with/by a major production company.